marcoverl/CVUserGuide/source/ManagingImages.rst

    the top.

 -  Go to **Compute** |rarr| **Images** on the left hand menu.
-This will display the list of images currently available in your project.
+This will display the list of public and private images currently available in your project.

   .. image:: ./images/Images.png
      :align: center